 The cost of gym memberships can vary widely — from $10 a month to more than $200.
 According to Statista.com, nearly 55 million Americans were members of a fitness center as of 2015.
 But here’s the rub — 67 percent of people with gym memberships never use them, so if you fall into that category the only weight you’ll lose is from your wallet.

 Solution: Instead of putting your fitness dollars down the drain with an unused gym membership, look for more affordable solutions like creating a simple home gym and joining Beachbody On Demand, which provides unlimited, streaming access to hundreds of workouts for just $99 per year.
-The result: More muscle for less money.
+The result: more muscle for less money.

 Excuse #2: I’m way too tired to exercise.

 Our 24/7 lifestyle often leaves us feeling busier and busier, and as a result, downright exhausted.
-“When I ask people to give me one word for how they feel most often, whether it’s a high school athlete or a group of leaders, they consistently use the word ‘tired’,” says Jarrod Spencer, Psy.D., sports psychologist at Mind of the Athlete in Bethlehem, PA.
+“When I ask people to give me one word for how they feel most often, whether it’s a high school athlete or a group of leaders, they consistently use the word ‘tired’,” says Jarrod Spencer, Psy.D., sports psychologist at Mind of the Athlete in Bethlehem, Pennsylvania.
 “And it’s not just a physical fatigue.
 It’s a low emotional energy leaving us feeling negative and drained.”
 All this leaves us wanting to skip workouts to preserve what little energy we have left.

 Solution: When you feel too tired to work out, Spencer says the solution is… to actually work out.
 “Working out is almost paradoxical.
 It can make your muscles physically tired, but you’ll actually feel more energized from it.”
 Once you start sweating, Spencer explains, your body will start releasing neurotransmitters like serotonin, dopamine, and natural endorphins that will make you feel better.
-You may need to find a mantra that helps to train your brain to overcome your tired body’s reluctance.
+You may need to find a mantra that helps train your brain to overcome your tired body’s reluctance.
 Set a reminder on your phone that triggers positive notifications like “I’ll have more energy after I exercise” or “You’ll never regret a sweat session” to pop up before your scheduled workout.
 Planning to exercise with a friend will also motivate you to keep your commitment to exercise even when you’re pooped.

 Excuse #3: I need more motivation than health to hit the gym.

-If losing weight or your general health isn’t a good enough reason to work out and you need extra incentives, do some soul-searching to find what will work to motivate you to get moving.
+If losing weight or your general health isn’t a good enough reason to work out and you need extra incentives, do some soul searching to find what will work to motivate you to get moving.

 Solution: Give yourself a reward for meeting your fitness goals — a reward that you really want.
-If you love massages, book a massage at the end of every month you complete your target number of work outs.
+If you love massages, book a massage at the end of every month you complete your target number of workouts.
 You can log your workouts using a habit-tracking app like HabitBull to keep you on track.
 How about money as a motivating factor?
 Apps like Pact allow you to wager money on meeting your workout schedule.
 You receive cash when you hit your goals, but cough up money when you don’t.
 A more altruistic soul?
 Track your sweat sessions with the Charity Miles app that donates money to your choice of charity for every workout you log.